 ENlawyers suggests that you use the facilities to relieve yourself or wear a diaper.
 You don’t want to end up in jail for having an overactive bladder.

-Moreover, if you get arrested or cited for one of the above offenses, don’t get caught with your pants down, call your friendly ENlawyer!
+Moreover, if you get arrested or cited for peeing in public or any one of the above offenses, don’t get caught with your pants down, call your friendly ENlawyer!